mikecirioli/core-google-launcher/README.md

 # Overview

-This repository contains the GCP Marketplace deployment resources to launch CloudBees Core on Google Container Enginer (GKE).
+This repository contains the GCP Marketplace deployment resources to launch CloudBees Core on Google Container Engine (GKE).

 # Getting Started